daixtrose/cmake_utilities/README.md

 With the utilities presented here this is easily overcome.
 In addition, it is guaranteed that the network traffic *and* the disc usage are both minimized.

 All one has to do is declare a deviation from the standard CMake behavior and set a custom filesystem location (directory) for the so-called workspace, i.e. the place where all dependencies are copied to on the filesystem.
-As a user, you have several choice:
+As a user, you have several choices:

 ### Variant 1: A subdirectory below the top-level directory